kea-semester-1/sd23-testing-mand1/README.md

 # data_faker

-This project was generated using fastapi_template.
+This project is the first mandatory assignment, for the SD23 testing subject.

 ## Commands